UK's COVID testing system hit by Roche supply chain glitch

 Geoff Twist, general manager of Roche Diagnostics UK and Ireland, made a personal apology to customers in a written statement and said he was confident there would be significant improvements in supplies by this weekend.

-“We will be well on the way to resolution by the end of next week,” he said, adding that the logistical glitch “has not and will not affect our commitment to supply COVID-19 tests”.
+“We will be well on the way to resolution by the end of next week,” he said.
+The company later said in a statement that the issue “has not and will not affect our ability to supply COVID-19 tests in the UK.”

 Experts said the supply disruption was also affecting diabetes tests, magnesium level tests and other materials such as supplies for blood gas analysers which are crucial for the treatment of respiratory illnesses, including COVID-19.